arcadellama/plex-nowplaying/README.md

 # plex-nowplaying

-### a pure sh POSIX script to print the "Plex Now Playing" status to stdout.
+### A CLI script to show the "Plex Now Playing" status in your terminal.

 ![Image](/.github/images/nowplaying-screenshot.png)